Those who sort humor into political categories don’t understand humor. And they rarely fail to emphasize that there’s nothing to joke about.

 There are talented comedians who have wit, humor and master irony, and then there are those who prefer comedy wrapped in their own political convictions.
 They deliver humor with a guarantee included, just like the rabble rouser, who aims at a chosen enemy to laugh at.

-Political comedy with prepackaged convictions is more about laughing at something rather than enjoying a good laugh together.
+Political comedy with prepackaged convictions is more about laughing at something or about someone rather than enjoying a good laugh together.
 Finger pointing relies on an audience’s bias.
 Poking at those „up there“ is generally risk-free.
 Audiences can maintain an illusion of not being responsible for politics.
 Humor aimed at those „up there“ is as if a king or a dictator were magically placed above them.